 Since then, the concept of the homo economicus has seen widespread usage in various economic models.
 It has also been widely criticized for various reasons, and namely because it fails to adequately capture human behavior, since it generally ignores concepts such as altruism and ethical values, as well as the influence of social interactions.

-Today, the term ‘homo economicus’ is often used to criticize economic theories which rely on it.
+Today, the term ‘homo economicus’ is often used to criticize economic theories that rely on it.
 However, the concept itself is still frequently used in research and pedagogy, primarily in order to simplify the economic and psychological models being used.
 In such cases, the limitations of the homo economicus model are sometimes mentioned explicitly, but this is not always the case.

 Note: the criticisms of the homo economicus don’t mean that this conceptualization of decision-makers is entirely invalid, and certain entities, whether they’re individuals or groups, sometimes act in a way that is compatible with this model, to some degree.
-As such, problems with the homo economicus model occur when its limitations are neglected in a way which invalidates the theories that rely on it.
+As such, problems with the homo economicus model occur when its limitations are neglected in a way that invalidates the theories that rely on it.
 This can happen, for example, when someone theory relies on the idea that human beings always make decisions in a perfectly rational manner.

 The homo economicus and behavioral economics